fgx/fgx-globe/readme.md

 * Source code on GitHub: [github.com/fgx]( https://github.com/fgx/fgx.github.io/fgx-globe/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>

 ## Road Map
-* Add paint the stars using their relative luminosity in their correct positions, see Marble
+* Add paint the stars using their relative luminosity in their correct positions, see Marble.
+Data is available via x-plane .dat

 ## Updates ~ 2013-11-19